sethuli20241379-maker/Smart-Campus-API/README.md

 #### _Answers:_
 Using JAX-rs filters for cross-cutting concerns such as logging is advantageous because it promotes cleaner architecture, better maintainability and consistent behaviour across the entire API.

+The following are the advantages:
+1) The filters provide separation of concerns.
+Logging is not part of the core business logic of resource methods.
+By handling it in a dedicated filter, the resource classes remain focused only on their responsibilities, resulting in cleaner, more readable code.
+2)